Aidar5/nattoeng/docs/source/book/21_jinja2/4_template_inheritance.rst

     Expression **super** doesn't have to be at the beginning of the block.
 It could be anywhere in the block.
 Content of base template are moved to where **super** expression is located.

 **alias** block simply describes the alias.
-And even if there were some settings in parent template, they would be erased by content of child template.
+And even if there were some settings in parent template, they would be substituted by content of child template.

 Let’s recap the rules for working with blocks.
 If block is created in parent template: